-The objective of the Work Health and Safety Regulation 2011 is to provide for the safe operation of major hazard facilities in order to:
+The objective of the Major Hazard Facilities regulations is to provide for the safe operation of major hazard facilities in order to:

-- Reduce the likelihood of a Major Incident occurring; - Reduce the consequences to health, safety and damage to property in the event of a Major Incident.
+- Identify potential Major Incidents - Reduce the likelihood of these Major Incidents occurring - Reduce the consequences to health, safety and damage to property in the event of a Major Incident.

-To help achieve this objective, the operator of a Major Hazard Facility must inform the local community and local authority about the safety of the facility's operations.
-Clause 572 (Information for local community - general) of the Work Health and Safety Regulation 2011, outlines in detail the information to be provided.
+The operator of a Major Hazard Facility must inform the local community and municipal councils about the safety of the facility's operations.
+Clause 394 (Information to local community) of the 2017 regulations, outlines in detail the information to be provided.

-This Safety Case Summary document fulfils this requirement in respect to the Qenos Botany Polyolefines Facilities and provides the local community with a description of the facilities' operations, the major incidents that could occur and the control measures that are in place to prevent or minimise the consequences of any major incident.
+This Safety Case Summary document fulfils this requirement in respect to the Qenos Altona Facilities and provides the local community with a description of the facilities' operations, the major incidents that could occur and the control measures that are in place to prevent or minimise the consequences of any major incident.